School of Journalism and Mass Communication (University of Wisconsin–Madison): Reputation and rankings

-In a study of prestige of communication doctoral programs based on faculty hiring patterns, the UW-Madison ranked first in terms of "placement centrality."
+A 2010 study based on faculty hiring patterns identified the program as a primary source for faculty placement in the field.
 In a national survey, 221 faculty members and 49 chairs of communication departments were asked to name the top 3 US communication programs, and UW-Madison's program was ranked first.

 Notable alumni

 See also List of University of Wisconsin–Madison people.